Maya USD Plugins

 If you use USD to construct aggregates of other models, then usdImport can preserve your referencing structure as assemblies.
 Typically, we want to avoid reasoning about the precise referencing structure of a scene.
-Instead, we use
+Instead, we use model hierarchy and

-to guide the import.
+"group".
 We plan to make the import behavior customizable via plugin, but for now, it behaves as follows:

 - All USD assembly nodes created by an import will have their file path set to the file being imported.
 Their prim paths will be set accordingly based on their path in that file.
 This ensures that opinions in stronger layers doing the referencing will retain their effect on prims in weaker layers being referenced.

 assetInfo['identifier'], we generate a new USD assembly node.